mademir/XOX-Online-Python/README.md

 # XOX-Online-Python
-A basic, online XOX game which works with FTP.
+A basic, online XOX game which works via FTP.